NVIDIAGameWorks/Streamline/docs/ProgrammingGuide.md

 //! @param feature Feature we are working with
 //! @param frameIndex Current frame index (can be 0 if not needed)
 //! @param id Unique id (can be viewport id | instance id etc.)
-//! @return false if feature event cannot be injected in the command buffer or if device has not beeing created yet, true otherwise.
+//! @return false if feature event cannot be injected in the command buffer or if device has not been created yet, true otherwise.
 //!
 //!
 IMPORTANT: frameIndex and id must match whatever is used to set common and or feature constants (if any)
 //!